 Trump returns to power after unprecedented comeback, emboldened to reshape American institutions

-WASHINGTON (AP) — Donald Trumpwas sworn in as the 47th president Monday, promising a “revolution of common sense” and taking charge as Republicans assume unified control of Washington and set out to reshape the country’s institutions.
-He pledged to "completely and totally reverse" the actions of his predecessor.
+WASHINGTON (AP) — Donald Trump was sworn in as the 47th president Monday, returning to power with a promise to end America’s decline and to “completely and totally reverse” the actions of the man who drove him from office four years ago.

-Trump, who overcame impeachments, criminal indictments and a pair of assassination attempts to win another term in the White House, will act swiftly after the ceremony, with executive orders already prepared for his signature to clamp down on border crossings, increase fossil fuel development and end diversity and inclusion programs across the federal government.
+Trump overcame impeachments, criminal indictments and a pair of assassination attempts to win another term in the White House, and he planned to act swiftly after the ceremony.
+Dozens of executive orders were prepared for his signature to clamp down on border crossings, increase fossil fuel development and end diversity and inclusion programs across the federal government.

+The orders from the incoming Republican president will begin the process of unraveling the Democratic agenda of Joe Biden, whose term ended at noon, moments before Trump took the oath of office.

 Trump claimed “a mandate to completely and totally reverse a horrible betrayal," promising to “give the people back their faith, their wealth, their democracy and indeed their freedom.”

-The executive orders are the first step in what Trump is calling “the complete restoration of America and the revolution of common sense."
+The executive orders are the first step in what Trump calls “the complete restoration of America and the revolution of common sense."

+Other goals will prove more difficult, perhaps testing the patience of supporters who were promised quick success.
+Trump has talked about lowering prices after years of inflation, but his plans for tariffs on imports from foreign countries could have the opposite effect.

 Frigid weather rewrote the pageantry of the day.
 Trump’s swearing-in was moved indoors to the Capitol Rotunda — the first time that has happened in 40 years — and the inaugural parade was replaced by an event at a downtown arena.
-Throngs of Trump supporters who descended on the city to watch the inaugural ceremony on the West Front of the Capitol from the National Mall will be left to find somewhere else to view the festivities.
+Trump supporters who descended on the city to watch the ceremony outside the Capitol from the National Mall were left to find other places to view the festivities.

-At the Capitol, Vice President JD Vance was sworn-in first, taking the oath read by Supreme Court Justice Brett Kavanaugh on a bible given to him by his great-grandmother.
-Trump followed moments after noon, using both a family bible and the one used by President Abraham Lincoln at his 1861 inauguration as Chief Justice John Roberts administered his oath.
+At the Capitol, Vice President JD Vance was sworn in first, taking the oath read by Supreme Court Justice Brett Kavanaugh on a Bible given to him by his great-grandmother.
+Trump followed, using both a family Bible and the one used by President Abraham Lincoln at his 1861 inauguration.
+Chief Justice John Roberts administered his oath.

-Trump began the day with a prayer service at St. John’s Episcopal Church.
-He and his wife, Melania, were later greeted at the North Portico of the executive mansion by outgoing President Joe Biden and first lady Jill Biden for the customary tea and coffee reception.
+Stopping at the White House on their way to the Capitol, Trump and his wife, Melania, were greeted by Biden and first lady Jill Biden for the customary tea and coffee reception.
 It was a stark departure from four years ago, when Trump refused to acknowledge Biden’s victory or attend his inauguration.

 “Welcome home,” Biden said to Trump after the president-elect stepped out of the car.
-The two presidents, who have spent years bitterly criticizing each other, shared a limo on the way to the Capitol.
+The two presidents, who have spent years bitterly criticizing each other, shared a limo to the Capitol.
+After the ceremony, Trump walked with Biden to the building's east side, where Biden departed via helicopter to begin his post-presidential life.

+Trump followed Biden's departure with freewheeling remarks to supporters, revisiting a litany of conspiracy theories about voter fraud and grievances against perceived enemies such as former Republican Rep. Liz Cheney, whom he called “a crying lunatic.”

+He spoke for even longer than in his inaugural address, saying, “I think this is a better speech than the one I gave upstairs.”

 Trump's inauguration realized a political comeback without precedent in American history.
 Four years ago, he was voted out of the White House during an economic collapse caused by the deadly COVID-19 pandemic.
 Trump denied his defeat and tried to cling to power.
 He directed his supporters to march on the Capitol while lawmakers were certifying the election results, sparking a riot that interrupted the country’s tradition of the peaceful transfer of power.